 Shipping from one destination to another without any damage requires proper packaging.
-A LTL freight order may move between several trucks, hubs, and warehouses.
-This occurs often before reaching its final destination.
+An LTL freight order may move between several trucks, hubs, and warehouses.
+This often occurs before reaching its final destination.
 The load will experience road conditions, temperatures, weight stations, and more factors.
 Truckloads will often include other contracted loads on the same trailer.
-Take these factors into consideration when plan on your method of shipping.
+Take these factors into consideration when planning your method of shipping.
 You will want to use the following packaging tips for supplies,

-Pallet – Pallets are used to allow forklifts and pallet jacks to load and unload.
-The product shipped on pallets avoids having to physically lift it yourself.
+Pallet – Pallets allow forklifts and pallet jacks to load and unload.
+The product shipped on pallets avoids having to lift it yourself physically.
 Pallets vary in size, shape, and materials.
-You will need to make sure that you product does not overhang the dimensions on the pallet.
-It is recommended to have your products or item loaded with 1-4” of spacing from the edge of the pallet.
+You will need to ensure that your product does not overhang the dimensions on the pallet.
+It is recommended to have your products or item loaded with 1-4” spacing from the pallet’s edge.
 Do not use broken pallets.
 Broken pallets will not sustain the weight of the load.
 Pallets may break because of vibration or bumping the shipment will take down the road.
-If a pallet breaks or crumbles your load will shift and risk damage.
+If a pallet breaks or crumbles, your load will shift and risk damage.

 Cardboard Spacers – Flat pieces of cardboard are essential to protecting unpackaged products.
 Packaged boxes using spacers are protected from shifting.
 They will also ease weight distribution on the whole load.
 Conceal the product from unwanted advertising by using cardboard spacers.

-Gaylord Shipping Container – These containers are good for shipping bulk quantity of bags and small boxes.
-Gaylord containers are usually made from double corrugated cardboard and are extremely sturdy.
+Gaylord Shipping Container – These containers are suitable for shipping bulk quantities of bags and small boxes.
+Gaylord containers are usually made from double corrugated cardboard and are incredibly sturdy.

-Crates – Crates are important for those custom shipments that are large and stand risk of impact damage or tipping.
-Most crates will be custom constructed from wood beams and plywood.
+Crates – Crates are essential for large custom shipments and stand the risk of impact damage or tipping.
+Most boxes will be custom constructed from wood beams and plywood.

 Shrink Wrap – Plastic shrink wrap is applied to keep a load uniform and tight together.
 The more wrapping applied the stronger the protection becomes.
 Shrink wrap is also good for protecting scratches.
 Shrink wrap holds random packaging material in place.
 This plastic wrap can come in various colors from clear to black.